MicrosoftDocs/dynamics-365-unified-operations-public/articles/financials/project-management/custom-fields-mobile.md

 ---
 # required metadata

-title: Implement custom fields for the Microsoft Dynamics 365 Project timesheet mobile app on iOS and Android
+title: Implement custom fields for the Microsoft Dynamics 365 Project Timesheet mobile app on iOS and Android
-description: This document provides common patterns for implementing custom fields utilizing extensions.
+description: This topic provides common patterns for using extensions to implement custom fields.
 author: KimANelson
 manager: AnnBe
 ms.date: 05/28/2019